What are apprenticeship standards?

 6. A series of higher and degree apprenticeships has been released alongside the new standards.
 These high-level qualifications work in a similar way to all other standards, but the apprentice will spend 20% of their time studying at university.
 Providers will need to adapt their delivery to high-level learning and work closely with HEIs to manage apprentices on and off the job.

-Apprenticeship standards are new to us all, but many providers have embraced the change and are enrolling apprentices in the new world.
+Apprenticeship standards are still new to many providers, but as the old frameworks have now been discontinued, providers need to embrace the change and deliver successful apprenticeship standards.
 There are hundreds of standards already available, and hundreds more being developed – you can find a full list here.

 Want to see a real-life apprenticeship standard?
 Download our apprenticeship standard template to see exactly how the standards are set out.